Skip to main content

 Will the injection make my hair fallout?

-A small amount of people experience hair loss as a side effect of having a contraceptive injection, but this is not normally noticeable, and most people won’t experience this side effect at all.
+A small amount of people experience hair loss as a side effect of having a contraceptive injection.
+But this is not normally noticeable, and most people won’t experience this side effect at all.

 What advice can I give to someone about the contraceptive injection?